Slashee-the-Cow/TabAntiWarpingReborn/README.md

 As far as I can tell this is an issue with Cura (though I'd really love it if someone showed me it isn't :D) and not something I can fix on my end.
 I have implemented a workaround which *should* help, but I can't give you an iron-clad guarantee on that.
 - It's possible to change print quality settings from the optimal defaults set when creating a tab.
 Please don't.
+- The advanced tab placement requires libraries which are not available in Cura 5.0 and will fall back to the old logic.